fred-terzi/reqtext/ReqText.reqt.md

 ## Testing Design

 Only use node.js for testing.
 No external libraries.
+This makes it easier to run tests in any environment especially since the AI can quickly evaluate printed statements with sophicasted testing reports.